Indian students abroad: Medical Universities in Georgia Popular Among Indian Students

+According to education platforms such as 4indegree, the quality of medical education, safety, and international exposure are key factors that have led to a surge in Indian student enrollment in recent years in Georgia.

+Far-East

+China

 Around 23,000 Indian students were enrolled in Chinese higher education institutions as of 2019, with a majority of them studying medicine.

-Impact of the Covid-19 pandemic

 In February 2020, India evacuated more than 600 of its students from Wuhan.
-Many Indian students have been stuck outside China following travel restrictions placed during the Covid-19 Pandemic.
+Many Indian students have been stuck outside China following travel restrictions placed during the COVID-19 pandemic.

-Students from India in Russia

-As of 2021, at least 16,500 Indian students are registered in Russian institutions.
-Of these, 6,000 students are pursuing research and higher studies.

-Students from India in the Philippines
+Philippines

 Around 15,000 Indian students are present in the Philippines.
 Between 2,500 and 3,200 Indian students are studying medicine in the Philippines.
 Low tuition costs and the abundance of English speakers in the country drive attraction to the country.
 Agents are known to have extorted money from unsuspecting students travelling to the Philippines in hopes to further their education.

-Students from India in Bahrain
+Singapore

+There are around 80,000 international students in Singapore in 2023, with around 17000 Indian students immigrating from India to Singapore in 2022.

+Africa, West Asia, and Central Asia

+Saudi Arabia

-As of 2017, there are more than 10,000 Indian students in Bahrain.
+As of 2021, there are 80,800 Indian students in Saudi Arabia.
+About 26 institutions in Saudi Arabia offer scholarships to Indian students.
+Female students on scholarships are required to be accompanied by relatives.

+70,800 Indian students were present in Saudi Arabia as of 2018.

+In 2024, there were only 70,000 international students in Saudi Arabia.
+There were just under 68,000 international students in Saudi Arabia as of 2022, which is a decline from just over 75,000 international students in 2019.
+Some, Arabic media consider that the given figures might be counting children of labourers and other workers attending primarily and secondary schools in the country.

+Uzbekistan

+Uzbekistan has emerged as a growing destination for Indian medical aspirants pursuing MBBS abroad.
+As of 2025, over 15,000 Indian students are enrolled across seven medical universities in the country.
+Uzbekistan’s medical programs are recognized by global bodies such as the WHO, NMC (India), and FAIMER, and are conducted in English.
+Indian students are attracted by the combination of affordable tuition fees (approximately ₹3 lakhs per annum), globally accepted qualifications, and modern clinical training facilities.
+Notable universities include Fergana Medical Institute of Public Health, Tashkent Medical Academy, Bukhara State Medical Institute, and Samarkand State Medical University.

-Students from India in Kyrgyzstan
+Kyrgyzstan

 As of 2020, more than 10,000 Indian students are studying in Kyrgyzstan.

-Impact of the Covid-19 pandemic

-16,000 Indian students found themselves stranded in Kyrgyzstan during the Covid-19 pandemic.
+16,000 Indian students found themselves stranded in Kyrgyzstan during the COVID-19 pandemic.
 At least 145 were flown back by Air India to Delhi and various cities of India.

-Students from India in France

-As of 2019, there were 10,000 Indian students in France.
-The country aims to attract 20,000 Indian students by 2025.

-Impact of the Covid-19 pandemic

-In July 2021, France announced that fully vaccinated Indian students, among other Indian nationals, can travel to France without restriction.